 Only weeks remaining, workers need to open just a part of the vault ceiling in order to inspect the vehicle for exhumation.
 As eager, excited on lookers gazed down at them, works pealed back the last of the dirt and rock and opened the first slab of concrete.
 The sunlight pierced the vault for the first time in 50 years illuminating the sad sight inside.

 Still covered in her supposed waterproof plastic wrap, Miss Belvedere lay half submerged in a pool of nasty stagnate water.
 Her concrete vault, designed to survive nuclear destruction, simply wasn't designed to be waterproof.
 Talk about an oversight!

-Further inspection by the workers confirmed that groundwater had filled the vault completely, hopelessly submerging Miss Belvedere up to her rooftop.
-Plastic wrap or not, there was little hope for a drivable car now.
-She now had more in common with the Titanic than that of an automobile.
+Further inspection by the workers confirmed that groundwater had filled the vault at least several times, completely submerging Miss Belvedere.
+Plastic wrap or not, there was little hope for a drivable car.
+She now had more in common with the Titanic than that of a time capsule.

 Excitement still filled the air as a crane lifts the car onto a flatbed truck.
 Hundreds of people watch as Miss Belvedere begins her final journey to the Tulsa Convention Center for unveiling.

 The Raising of Miss Belvedere

 Almost 9,000 people packed into the Tulsa Convention Center to witness the historic, somewhat heartbreaking unveiling of Miss Belvedere.
 Pulling the rotting plastic wrap away revealed the true state of the car, a heartbreaking rusted pile of metal.
 A thick coat of rust covered every square inch of the car, inside and out.
 The interior had completely rotted away, the engine rusted solid with no hope of ever starting again.